Almost P14B in illegal drugs seized in last 2 years

-THE Philippine National Police-Drug Enforcement Group (PDEG) has seized almost P14 billion worth of illegal drugs over the past two years.
+THE Philippine National Police-Drug Enforcement Group (PDEG) seized nearly P14 billion worth of illegal drugs during the two years under President Ferdinand “Bongbong” Marcos Jr.’s administration, from July 1, 2022 to Oct.
+7, 2024.

-PDEG director Brigadier General Eleazar Matta said from July 1, 2022 to October 7, 2024, a total of P13,766,877,658.40 worth of illegal drugs have been recovered amid the continued and intensified crackdown on the illegal drug trade.

-He said during the said period, a total of 1,674 anti-drug operations were conducted, which resulted in the arrest of 1,903 individuals allegedly involved in the illegal drug trade.
+Brig.
+Gen. Eleazar Matta, director of the PDEG, reported that they conducted 1,674 anti-narcotics operations, which led to the arrest of 1,903 individuals.
+Key seizures included 1,717.61 kilograms of methamphetamine (shabu) worth P11.68 billion, marijuana valued at P1.83 billion, and ketamine worth P243 million.

 Matta said the figures reflect the administration’s firm stance on curbing illegal drug operations throughout the country.